Benjamin Graham Net Worth: Full Bio & Investor Profile

 Benjamin Graham was a firm believer in finding company stocks that were underpriced compared to their book value.
 Father of the investment strategy known as value investing; he applied this criterion throughout his investor career.

-To determine if a company was underpriced in the stock market, Graham applied several analyses.
+Graham used several analyses to determine whether the stock market valued a company below its true worth.
 One of his most famous was the Net-Net analysis.
 This ratio consisted of analyzing the net current asset value (NCAV) per share of a company.

 Benjamin Graham’s View on Alternative Investments

-Graham believed that alternative investments can be an important part of a well-rounded investment portfolio, but that they should be approached with caution.
+Graham believed that alternative investments can be an important part of a well-rounded investment portfolio, but that investors should have a cautious approach.

 One of Graham’s key beliefs was that investors should focus on the intrinsic value of an asset, rather than its market price.
 This means looking at the underlying fundamentals of the asset, such as its income-producing potential or the quality of its management, rather than simply relying on market trends or speculation.